Help! My Student Loans Are Overwhelming Me

 Consolidating your loans or opting for an-income based payment will likely make it easier to manage your financial situation and get a handle on your student loans.

-If you encounter a financial hardship such as job loss, you can defer your federal student loans.
+If you encounter financial hardship such as job loss, you can defer your federal student loans.
 But keep in mind that you will need to document your situation and turn in proof of your situation.
 You cannot simply stop making payments.

 Private Student Loans